Irvin Studin: Playing career

 Studin played college soccer with the York Lions, where he served as team captain.
 He was a two-time All-Canadian, three-time All-Ontario all-star, and four-time Academic All-Canadian.
-A left-footed playmaker and scorer with high speed, skill and vision, his youth soccer career was spent with Armourdale Soccer Club (as a member of one of Canada's strongest-ever youth teams), Woodbridge Soccer Club, North York Hearts, East York and, finally, Spartacus Soccer Club.
+His youth soccer career was spent with Armourdale Soccer Club, Woodbridge Soccer Club, North York Hearts, East York, and finally, Spartacus Soccer Club.
 In 1996, Studin was the MVP of the Under-21 Ontario Soccer League.

-In 1997, he played with the Toronto Lynx in the USL A-League, alongside teammates like Dwayne De Rosario, Paul Stalteri and Pat Onstad.
-He made his debut on May 23, 1997, in a match against Charleston Battery.
+In 1997, he played with the Toronto Lynx in the USL A-League, alongside teammates Dwayne De Rosario, Paul Stalteri, and Pat Onstad.
+He made his debut on May 23, 1997, in a match against the Charleston Battery.
 In 1998, he signed with Glen Shields S.C. in the newly formed Canadian Professional Soccer League.
 The following season, he signed with rivals York Region Shooters.
-He also trained professionally with Oxford United Football Club in the United Kingdom, and Hapoel Ashkelon Football Club in Israel.
+He also trained professionally with Oxford United Football Club in the United Kingdom and Hapoel Ashkelon Football Club in Israel.
 Studin was inducted into the York University Sports Hall of Fame in 2012.

 He represented Canada at the 1997 Maccabiah Games and the 1999 Pan-American Maccabi Games.

 Personal life

-Studin was born in Rome, Italy to a Russian Jewish family from Odessa, Soviet Union.
+Studin was born in Rome, Italy, to a Russian Jewish family from Odessa, Soviet Union.
 The family immigrated to Hamilton, Ontario in 1976, when Studin was two months old.
-He played soccer, hockey, tennis and the trumpet in his youth.
+He played soccer, hockey, tennis, and the trumpet in his youth.
 He grew up in North York and Thornhill, Ontario, and attended Aurora High School, graduating as valedictorian.
-Studin speaks English, French, Russian and German.
+Studin speaks English, French, Russian, and German.

-His father Yuri Studin founded the Spartacus Soccer Club, alumni of which include present and former Canadian national soccer team players like Derek Cornelius (a member of Canada's 2002 World Cup team in Qatar), Joseph Dichiara and Daniel Haber.
+His father, Yuri Studin, founded the Spartacus Soccer Club.
 Irvin Studin continues to volunteer-coach teams and players at Spartacus Soccer Club when time permits.
-His mother Sima is a former Soviet Master of Sport in rhythmic gymnastics.
+His mother Sima, is a former Soviet Master of Sport in rhythmic gymnastics.